 No, lazy loading is not when delivery drivers carelessly throw your packages into the truck.

 It is an optimization technique that is widely used in the advertising industry.
-Normally whenever a page is opened, the entire page is downloaded and rendered at that time.
+Normally when a page is loaded, the entire page is downloaded and rendered at that time.

 This includes content above the fold, and below the fold as well, meaning content that is immediately within the window as well as the out of view which requires the user to scroll.